About the AustSTEM Foundation

 Damien George is an Australian, living in Melbourne, who created MicroPython , a lean and fast implementation of the Python scripting language that is optimized to run on a microcontroller.
 It is the language used on the BBC micro:bit.
 Damien has implemented, and is currently optimising, MicroPython on the Kookaberry.

 Rob McTaggart is an education consultant and K-6 teacher specialising in digital technologies.
 He has developed flasgship design challenges including the Digital Sparks Technology Design Challenge for NSW public schools and the NRMA Future of Transport Challenge.
 Rob designed and is maintaining this website, and provides face-to-face Kookaberry professional learning.

 Evan Bonser coordinates STEM learning activities at the Junior School at Tara Anglican School for Girls in Sydney, with previous experience teaching at the Children's Hospital at Westmead, and as a game design facilitator and ICT integrator with the MacICT team at Macquarie University.
 Evan trials apps and has prepared Kookaberry video tutorials.

 The Warren Centre

 The Warren Centre (TWC) brings industry, government and academia together to create thought leadership in engineering, technology, and innovation.
 TWC has assisted AustSTEM through the provision of advice and meeting facilities

-SLAM Education is a Newcastle based education services provider assisting AustSTEM with the creation and delivery of professional learning for teachers using the Kookaberry.
+SLAM Education is a Newcastle based education services provider assisting AustSTEM with its website development and the creation and delivery of professional learning for teachers using the Kookaberry.